 Standards ("SFAS") No. 123, "Accounting for Stock-Based Compensation," allowed companies the choice of either using a fair value method of accounting for options, which would result in expense recognition for all options granted, or using an intrinsic value method, as prescribed by Accounting Principles Board Opinion ("APB") No. 25, "Accounting for Stock Issued to Employees," with a pro forma disclosure of the impact on net income (loss) of using the fair value recognition method.
-We have elected to apply APB 25 and, accordingly, we generally do not recognize any expense with respect to employee stock options as long as such options are granted at exercise prices equal to the fair value of our common stock on the date of grant.
+Prior to January 1, 2006, we elected to apply APB 25 and, accordingly, we generally did not recognize any expense prior to January 1, 2006 with respect to employee stock options as long as such options were granted at exercise prices equal to the fair value of our common stock on the date of grant.
 In December 2004, the Financial Accounting Standards Board issued SFAS No. 123R, "Share-Based Payment," which replaces SFAS No. 123 and supersedes APB Opinion No. 25.
 Under SFAS No. 123R, companies are required to measure the compensation costs of share-based compensation arrangements based on the grant-date fair value and recognize the costs in the financial statements over the period during which employees are required to provide services.
 The guidance provides that employee stock options and employee stock purchase plan shares are included within the term "share-based compensation arrangements."
-Public companies will be required to apply SFAS No. 123R as of the first annual reporting period beginning after June 15, 2005.
+Public companies are required to apply SFAS No. 123R as of the first annual reporting period beginning after June 15, 2005.
 The cumulative effect of initially applying SFAS No. 123R, if any, is recognized as of the required effective date.
-We plan to adopt SFAS No. 123R using the modified prospective application method as defined by SFAS No. 123R and, accordingly, will begin recognizing compensation expense in the first quarter of 2006.
-In light of our anticipated adoption of FAS 123R, we and our compensation committee are re-evaluating our current incentive compensation strategies.
+We have adopted SFAS No. 123R using the modified prospective application method as defined by SFAS No. 123R and, accordingly, began recognizing compensation expense in the first quarter of 2006.
+In light of our adoption of FAS 123R, we and our compensation committee are re-evaluating our current incentive compensation strategies.
 Based on this re-evaluation, we may make changes to our policies and procedures regarding equity-based compensation.
-The adoption of SFAS No. 123R beginning in the first quarter of fiscal 2006 will have an adverse impact on our results of operations as we will be required to expense the fair value of our share-based compensation arrangements rather than disclosing the impact on results of operations within our footnotes in accordance with the disclosure provisions of SFAS No. 123.
+The adoption of SFAS No. 123R had and will continue to have an adverse impact on our results of operations as we will be required to expense the fair value of our share-based compensation arrangements rather than disclosing the impact on results of operations within our footnotes in accordance with the disclosure provisions of SFAS No. 123.
 This could negatively impact our future common stock price.
 In addition, this could impact our ability to utilize broad-based employee stock plans to reward employees and could result in a competitive disadvantage to us in the employee marketplace.